jared-burleson/delphes_EIC/README.md

 * ElectronPIDModule: same as kaon PID, but for electrons
 * MuonPIDModule: same as kaon PID, but for muons
 * TaggingModule: Uses the lists of kaon, muon, and electron candidates provided by the above modules, as well as an implementation of signed-high-impact-parameter track finding, to tag jets.
+* SubJetModule: work in progress, is capable of reporting important kinematics for analysis on the subjets for different algorithm/method types and the jets that they are constructed into.

 The output file contains one entry per jet studied with a few basic jet variables.
 These can be processed using the scripts in ```SimpleAnalysis/scripts``` to make some plots.